My Story (Biography)

 During this time Joseph Blue Grant released a number of 7″ singles, which were distributed Tuff Gong International Jamaica and Jet Star Phonographics in Great Britain,among them the original To Be Poor Is A Crime, Poverty Is Wicked, and Party Time.Albums released in Europe initially are,,Distance Makes No Barriers“.(1996), and „Digital Jockey – 8 Studies in Dub“ (2000) includes the single remix of„To Be Poor Is A Crime“ from which the video clip earned pic of the week on MTV Nordic Europe.
 In 2001 Still Cool sent his plea to the decision makers of the world with his album „Save The Planet“released in England and other European countries.

-For the launch in England he worked together with artists like Jerry Lions(Bass) Barry Prince(Drums) Simeon(Keyboard) and Gilli Dread(Guitar) featured by David Rodigan at club Subterranea in London.many concerts followed, taking the tunes around England, France, Holland, Belgium, Denmark, and Germany to clubs and festivals like Reggae Sundance, Reggae Geel, Reggae Jam and Summer Jam.
-Summer 2008, saw Still Cool releasing his new album“Cant Stop This Music“.
+For the launch in England he worked together with artists like Jerry Lions(Bass) Barry Prince(Drums) Simeon(Keyboard) and Gilli Dread(Guitar) featured by David Rodigan at club Subterranea in London.
+Many concerts followed, taking the tunes around England, France, Holland, Denmark, and Germany to clubs and festivals.
+With his sound system and his Music & Culture Reggae Shop he takes the music to festivals around Europe like Reggae Sundance, Reggae Geel, and Reggae Jam, Summer Jam and Rototom Sun Splash where he promotes and sell his music.
+2008 saw Still Cool releasing his new album“Cant Stop This Music“.
 Presented at Rototom Showcase Stage in Italy, Joseph has since been taking these songs and their vibes mainly to city festivals and towns around Germany, among them Bremen, Kassel, Haltern am See, Oberhausen and Essen,as well as the Reggae Meeting in tocnik, Czech Republic. ..